-TDI-Brooks International, Inc. offers a comprehensive suite of geotechnical analytical services for characterizing offshore geotechnical samples.
-In addition to our offshore geotechnical sampling toolkit, TDI-Brooks can provide soil testing services through our in-house geotechnical laboratory.
+Our vessels can also be used to accommodate some third-party geotechnical equipment packages.
+In addition to our offshore geotechnical sampling tool kits, TDI-Brooks can provide soil testing services through our in-house geotechnical laboratory.

 Our Geotechnical Toolkit provides high-quality soil samples and in-situ data from the following tools: